dlt-hub/dlt/docs/website/blog/2024-05-14-rest-api-source-client.md

 }
 ```

+To get this template in a file, follow the instructions on the [source docs](https://dlthub.com/docs/dlt-ecosystem/verified-sources/rest_api).

 ## And that’s a wrap — what else should you know?

 - As we mentioned, there’s also a **REST Client** - an imperative way to use the same abstractions, for example, the auto-paginator - check out this runnable snippet: